“So do you know the list of the smallest countries in the world” I am asked?

 We both wanted to go back today and explore more of San Marino old city.
 I was surprised at the change from yesterday to today.
 80% of the city was closed.
 No restaurants or stores were trading when we arrived, but a few opened up a little later.
-Some stores were closed just because it was a Monday, and others were seen packing away their merchandise, or looked to be getting ready to renovate.
-Still other stores had placed closed signs with dates they were away for a much needed winter vacation after a busy tourist season.
+Some stores were closed just because it was a Monday, and others were seen packing away their merchandise or looked to be getting ready to renovate.
+Still, other stores had placed closed signs with dates they were away for a much-needed winter vacation after a busy tourist season.

 This was like two different old towns in two days.
 The Christmas Market huts were closed as we wandered up the hillside.
 But Explorason and I decided to explore the third tower area.
 The path to this is off to the side of Tower 2 and the snow made the track somewhat slippery.

 Small and children do need to be watched if you go hiking in some areas of San Marino old city.
-Sheer cliffs drop off from rocky formations, and steps with no sides head up to the walls where guards once stood with ammunition, cannons and weaponry protecting this walled city.
+Sheer cliffs drop off from rocky formations, and steps with no sides head up to the walls where guards once stood with ammunition, cannons, and weaponry protecting this walled city.

 We returned to the main part of town and found a fabulous restaurant for a late lunch.
 It had quite a few customers but we managed to be seated at the very corner window overlooking the bell tower and out onto the snowy hills.
-It was a million dollar location, and a really reasonably priced meal too which surprised me.
-In fact I found all of San Marino to be very affordable.
+It was a million dollar location and a really reasonably priced meal too which surprised me.
+In fact, I found all of San Marino to be very affordable.

-After lunch we slowly walked back down the hill to Hotel San Marino iDesign which takes about half an hour.
+After lunch, we slowly walked back down the hill to Hotel San Marino iDesign which takes about half an hour.

 It was an evening of more travel talk as we dined with Francesco and famous Modena artist, Rossano Ferrari (who also responsible for many of the pieces of art at the hotel.)
-He has painted the pool area on the roof that is open in the summertime, and will be commissioned for more art pieces in the coming months.
+He has painted the pool area on the roof that is open in the summertime and will be commissioned for more art pieces in the coming months.

-The restaurant selected was out of town and a secret to locals who come here to dine on the home style cooking.
+The restaurant selected was out of town and a secret to locals who come here to dine on the home-style cooking.

 It is famous for the truffles they cook with, and I enjoyed two different truffle dishes – which was a real treat, once again served with San Marino wine.
-Explorason had them prepare Milanese – one of his favourites.
+Explorason had them prepare Milanese – one of his favorites.

-We returned to the hotel later that evening (which was beginning to feel like home away from home.)
-The collection of treasures that Francesco displays in the lobby area from his world journey is amazing, and I listed to him tell me story after story that accompanied each item.
+We returned to the hotel later that evening (which was beginning to feel like a home away from home.)
+The collection of treasures that Francesco displays in the lobby area from his world journey is amazing, and I listen to him tell me story after story that accompanied each item.
 It inspired me to continue to collect my treasures from the places we visit, and it also inspired me to write an article too.